netvl/xml-rs/README.md

   [crates-io-img]: https://img.shields.io/crates/v/xml-rs.svg
   [docs-img]: https://img.shields.io/badge/docs-latest%20release-6495ed.svg

-xml-rs is an XML library for [Rust](https://www.rust-lang.org/) programming language.
+xml-rs is an XML library for the [Rust](https://www.rust-lang.org/) programming language.
 It is heavily inspired by Java [Streaming API for XML (StAX)][stax].

   [stax]: https://en.wikipedia.org/wiki/StAX

-This library currently contains pull parser much like StAX event reader.
+This library contains a pull parser much like StAX event reader.
-It provides iterator API, so you can leverage Rust's existing iterators library features.
+It provides an iterator API, so you can leverage Rust's existing iterators library features.

 It also provides a streaming document writer much like StAX event writer.
 This writer consumes its own set of events, but reader events can be converted to